JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 ## Motivation

-Tremendous [studies](https://github.com/HzFu/COVID19_imaging_AI_paper_list) show that  deep learning have potential for providing accurate and quantitative assessment of COVID-19 infection in CT images if hundreds  well-labeled training cases are available.
+Tremendous [studies](https://github.com/HzFu/COVID19_imaging_AI_paper_list) show that deep learning methods have potential for providing accurate and quantitative assessment of COVID-19 infection in CT scans if hundreds  well-labeled training cases are available.
 However, manual delineation is time-consuming and labor-intensive.
 Thus, we set up this challenge to explore annotation-efficient methods for COVID-19 CT segmentation.
 In particular, we focus on:

 - How should we learn with a few training cases?
 - Can we use existing lung CT labels to assist annotation?